Neuro-BERT: Rethinking Masked Autoencoding for Self-supervised Neurological Pretraining: Experiments

-\paragraph{Semi-supervised Learning:} We then investigate the effectiveness of our neuro2vec under the semi-supervised settings, by training with 1\%, 10\%, 20\%, 50\% of randomly selected labeled samples of the training data.
-As shown in Figure~\ref{fig:exp_semi}, compared with the random initialization (blue curves) and MAE (green curves), neuro2vec (red curves) steadily outperforms them on both SleepEDF and Ninapro datasets.
-We observe that the random initialization with randomly initialized parameters yields poor performances with limited labeled data (e.g., 1\% and 10\%).
-At the same time, our neuro2vec pre-training significantly improves the fine-tuning results in these cases (e.g., +30.31\% over the random initialization and +4.93\% over MAE using 1\% labeled data on Ninapro).
+\paragraph{Semi-supervised Learning} We then show that the proposed Neuro-BERT learns informative representations under semi-supervised learning settings.
+In particular, we randomly select 1\%, 10\%, 20\%, and 50\% labeled samples from the training dataset during the fine-tuning process.
+We report the top-1 accuracy of MaskedAE, Neuro-BERT, and random weight initialization on SleepEDF and Ninapro datasets.
+We use the same transformer structure as the backbone as described in Section \ref{sec:network} for all methods compared.
+As shown in Fig.~\ref{fig:exp_semi}, compared with the random initialization (blue curves) and MaskedAE (green curves), Neuro-BERT (red curves) steadily outperforms MaskedAE and random weight initialization on both SleepEDF and Ninapro datasets.
+We observe that the random initialization yields poor performance with limited labeled data (e.g., 1\% and 10\%).
+At the same time, our Neuro-BERT pre-training significantly improves the fine-tuning results in these cases (e.g., +30.31\% over the random initialization and +4.93\% over MaskedAE using 1\% labeled data on Ninapro).

-\paragraph{Transfer Learning:} We further investigate the transfer ability of neuro2vec by fine-tuning pre-trained models in between the classification task and the regression task on the Ninapro dataset.
-As shown in Figure~\ref{fig:exp_transfer}, neuro2vec yields better performances and smaller transferring gaps than the random initialization and current self-supervised methods based on transformer.
+\paragraph{Transfer Learning} We study the transferability of learned representations of Neuro-BERT via fine-tuning the pre-trained models in between the classification and regression tasks on the Ninapro dataset.
+We report the top-1 accuracy for classification and MSE for regression of random weight initialization, MoCo.V3, MaskedAE, and Neuro-BERT.
+The plotting on the left shows transfer learning from regression to classification, while the right shows vice versa.
+The blue bars show the original performance fine-tuned directly on the dataset with the targeted task label.
+As shown in Fig.~\ref{fig:exp_transfer}, Neuro-BERT yields the highest classification accuracy on the classification task and the lowest MSE on the regression task.